moltenform/labs_coordinate_music/README.md

 Also: when the Python script is asking you a question, you can type "BRK" to pause, investigate the question, and then resume processing the directory from the start.

-Tests pass on latest Linux Mint and Windows 7+.
+Supported on Linux Mint and Windows 7+.